duckduckgo/zeroclickinfo-goodies/README.md

 # In Maintenance

 DuckDuckHack is now in maintenance mode.

-Please see [duckduckhack.com](https://duckduckhack.com) for more information.
-However, we are still accepting essential bug fixes!
+We are only accepting pull requests for essential bug fixes.
+For more information see [duckduckhack.com](https://duckduckhack.com).

 ## What are essential bug fixes?